razorpay/blade/packages/blade/src/components/Accordion/_decisions/decisions.md

 ## Implementation notes

 For SEO purposes the collapsed content can be hidden with CSS.

+Behavior wise Accordion's interaction is similar to Radio / Checkbox _with slight differences_

 Accordion shares the toggle interaction with Collapsible.
 We can create abstractions that work for both plus other components such as tabs, switch, etc. (different from this public API spec):